 On the other hand, if your apple tree is losing leaves in the summer, then it likely has a growing issue and requires treatment.
 Check the above sections for the most common conditions apple trees can get, and if you get stuck, consult your county extension office for more information specific to your area.

 The best way to tell if an apple tree is dying is if it’s losing its leaves, blossoms, or fruit during the spring and summer.
 If the apple tree doesn’t have any leaves, you can check that it’s alive by pruning a small branch and checking for any green inside.
-You can also consult your county extension office.
+You can also consult your local county extension office.